 10. Keep learning

-While I am more financially literate than before, hanging out with financial experts made me realise that there is no end to learning.
+While I am more financially literate than before, hanging out with financial experts made me realise that there is no end to learning about finance.
 If you watch “The Big Short” nobody but a few people predicted the subprime mortage crisis.
 Even financial experts don’t know what they are doing sometimes.

 So do not be discouraged if you don’t.
 Keep on learning.